VictoriaSzy/CasinoGames/README.md

 :goat: I started working on the blackjack function and header files.
 I created the structs for a card, a deck, and a player.
 I'm trying out typedef structs so I won't have to rewrite struct for the functions that have structs as return types.
 I also wrote a function that prints out a card.
 This print function is currently for testing purposes to see whether the cards chosen won't be repeated.
 Later, we'll display the cards in a nicer way. <br/>
 :squirrel: I started on the main casino homepage. <br/>
 ### 1/8/2020
 :goat: I attempted to write shuffle by using helper functions that would mix up the cards and then got it to work by using the next card in each deck.
-I also updated the printDeck function.
+I also updated the printDeck function. <br/>
-:squirrel: Added more print statements for the main screen so the user can enter input.
+:squirrel: Added more print statements for the main screen so the user can enter input. <br/>
 ### 1/9/2020
 :goat: I merged my edits to the master branch.
-I worked with changing the structs and adding a new struct for deck which will have an array now, so we're not really using the next and pointers.
+I worked with changing the structs and adding a new struct for deck which will have an array now, so we're not really using the next and pointers.   <br/>
-:boat: We researched which library to use and are deciding between graphics.c, SDL, and possibly termbox (which we're not really sure about).
+:boat: We researched which library to use and are deciding between graphics.c, SDL, and possibly termbox (which we're not really sure about).   <br/>
+### 1/10/2020
+:goat: Created files for networking and client from dwsource.    <br/>
+:squirrel: Created files for networking with forking.    <br/>
+:boat: We read through the files to try to understand how to incorporate it into our code.    <br/>
+### 1/11/2020 - 1/12/2020
+:goat: I was able to download and install SDL2 finally.
+I experimented with making a window.    <br/>
+:squirrel:     <br/>
+### 1/13/2020
+:goat: I tried to load an image and rethought the use of the structs in blackjack.h.
+We might have to make some changes to that.    <br/>
+### 1/14/2020
+:goat: I worked on different methods in blackjack but it looks like initiating a game works well (from testing).    <br/>
+:squirrel: Corrected makefile so it can be run on mac.    <br/>
+:boat: We worked on the slots files together and decided on the rules and symbols we would use.    <br/>